janblim/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #Data Dictionary - tidy data for course project “Getting and Cleaning Data”

-- subject
-	Contains subjects (1-30) who participated in the trial and test.
+- subject: Contains subjects (1-30) who participated in the trial and test.

-- activity.id
-Contains activity IDs used the y_…txt file.
+- activity.id: Contains activity IDs used the y_…txt file.

   - 1 WALKING
   - 2 WALKING_UPSTAIRS